The UoL 4.0 Challenge

 - An effective promotional campaign has supported the project, including branded UoL4.0 Challenge Twitter, LinkedIn and Instagram and a series of videos that share testimonials from participating students and businesses.

 - The development a partnership delivery approach with Business Lincolnshire Growth Hub, which has supported the UoL4.0 team with business recruitment, tone of promotional messaging, and referral to appropriate support to implement solutions (e.g. digital vouchers, short video workshops).

 - Engagement of more than 400 undergraduate students in collaborative projects with SMEs

 - Among participating SMEs surveyed, 50% have implemented digital solutions as a result of taking part in UoL4.0 Challenge.

-The team will be monitoring the following outputs on an ongoing basis:
+The team monitored the following outputs on an ongoing basis:

 - Among participating SMEs, an increase in use of digital tech in the process of service/product delivery, marketing and customer service.

 - Among participating SMEs, easier access to finance, innovative incentives and new markets and improving data flow between companies in supply chains.